Tea, Sea & Tagines

 A pleasant way to spend the day exploring Casablanca is to wander around the Old Medina and city walls, then jump in a taxi and visit the Quartiers des Habous - the new medina full of shaded squares, narrow streets and lined with arcades that lead from one souk to another.
 This is a great place to enjoy a Moroccan coffee and maybe start working on your bargaining skills.
 Finish the day with a walk along the Corniche and watch the locals enjoy games of football on the beach during sunset.

-After breakfast we can make a quick visit to the impressive Hassan II Mosque, built in 1993 by a team of over 6000 craftsmen.
+After breakfast we'll have a guided tour of the impressive Hassan II Mosque, built in 1993 by a team of over 6000 craftsmen.
 Located on the shores of the city it is an imposing edifice and one of the few mosques in Morocco that foreigners are allowed to enter.
+Please note that we join with other people for this tour.
+There is an option to upgrade to your own guide if this interests you.
+Please speak to your tour leader for more details.

 Travel by train from Meknes to Fes (40 min).